 Acceptance and Commitment Therapy (ACT) has a growing evidence base for effectiveness in adult mental health.
 ACT shares lineage with cognitive-behavioural interventions and shows similar general effectiveness.
 ACT holds particular relevance to the distinct psychological task faced by parents in these circumstances due to:

 - its emphasis on psychological acceptance (validating challenging emotions and cognitions, rather than seeking to change them)

 - the incorporation of mindfulness techniques (successful in reducing parental and child mental health problems) but in a way that is more sustainable than full mindfulness interventions that have high time and training costs

 - a ‘core values’ focus that may help parents re-assert parenting values challenged by realisation of the child’s condition.

-How will the REACH-ASD trial work?
+How did the REACH-ASD trial work?

 The trial aimed to evaluate the clinical and cost effectiveness of the EMPOWER-Autism, a newly developed post-diagnostic programme which aims to address the mental health needs of parents of children recently diagnosed with ASD through integrating problem-focused autism psychoeducation and a psycho-therapeutic approach based on Acceptance and Commitment Therapy.